B1) PCFG

 “I saw the man with the telescope”

-• Interpretation 1: I was using a telescope to see the man
+- Interpretation 1: I was using a telescope to see the man

-• Interpretation 2: The man was holding a telescope
+- Interpretation 2: The man was holding a telescope

 A PCFG trained on real text will statistically prefer the most frequent interpretation.

-2. Procedural Text Generation
+2. Procedural text generation

 Video games use PCFGs to generate descriptions, dialogues, and place names.
 Probabilities ensure variety while maintaining a consistent “style.”

-3. Musical Modeling
+3. Musical modeling

 More broadly, PCFGs have been used to:

-• Generate jazz improvisations (Keller & Morrison, 2007)
+- Generate jazz improvisations (Keller & Morrison, 2007)

-• Create automatic harmonizations
+- Create automatic harmonizations

-Sidebar: The Indian Origin of BP3 Grammars
+Box: The Indian origin of BP3 grammars

 Their “bol processor” — the Bol Processor — was the first system to apply probabilistic grammars to non-Western music.
-The foundational article [BelKippen1992a] describes how derivation modes and probabilistic weights allow modeling the richness of tabla compositions.
+The founding article [BelKippen1992a] describes how derivation modes and probabilistic weights allow for modeling the richness of tabla compositions.
 Thirty years later, this approach has influenced major tools like TidalCycles (Alex McLean cites [Bel2001] in 8+ publications) and remains a reference in surveys on algorithmic composition [Fernández & Vico, 2013].

 4. Bioinformatics

-Key Takeaways
+Key takeaways

-• A PCFG associates a probability with each production rule of a context-free grammar.
+- A PCFG associates a probability with each production rule of a context-free grammar.

-• Probabilities must be normalized: for each non-terminal, the sum of the probabilities of its alternatives equals 1.
+- Probabilities must be normalized: for each non-terminal, the sum of the probabilities of its alternatives equals 1.

-• The probability of a derivation is the product of the probabilities of all rules used.
+- The probability of a derivation is the product of the probabilities of all rules used.

-• PCFGs are used in computational linguistics, procedural generation, and musical modeling.
+- PCFGs are used in computational linguistics, procedural generation, and musical modeling.

 To go further

-• Foundational article: Booth & Thompson (1973), “Applying Probability Measures to Abstract Languages”
+- Founding article: Booth & Thompson (1973), “Applying Probability Measures to Abstract Languages”

-• Reference book: Jurafsky & Martin, Speech and Language Processing, chapter on PCFGs
+- Reference book: Jurafsky & Martin, Speech and Language Processing, chapter on PCFGs

-• Practical tutorial: Stanford NLP – PCFG Parsing
+- Practical tutorial: Stanford NLP – PCFG Parsing

-• BP3 and weights: Bol Processor – Grammar Control
+- BP3 and weights: Bol Processor – Grammar Control

-• Grammars and tabla: Bel, B. & Kippen, J. (1992), “Modelling Music with Grammars: Formal Language Representation in the Bol Processor” — the main article on PCFGs applied to tabla (46 citations)
+- Grammars and tabla: Bel, B. & Kippen, J. (1992), “Modelling Music with Grammars: Formal Language Representation in the Bol Processor” — the main article on PCFGs applied to tabla (46 citations)

-• The genesis: Kippen, J. & Bel, B. (1989), “The Identification and Modelling of a Percussion ‘Language'” — how bols were formalized as a language
+- The genesis: Kippen, J. & Bel, B. (1989), “The Identification and Modelling of a Percussion ‘Language'” — how bols were formalized as a language

 Glossary

-• Bol: A mnemonic syllable of the Indian tabla (e.g., dha, dhin, tin, ta).
-The “Bol” in “Bol Processor”.
+- Bol: Mnemonic syllable of the Indian tabla (e.g.,

-• Dynamic weight: In BP3, a numerical weight associated with a rule that changes (usually decreases) after each use of that rule.
+- Dynamic weight: In BP3, a numerical weight associated with a rule that changes (usually decreases) after each use of that rule.

-• Production rule: An instruction of the form A → x indicating that A can be replaced by x.
+- Production rule: Instruction of the form $A \to x$ indicating that A can be replaced by x.

 Prerequisites: L2, I2